 DAFs are not a tax evasion tool.
 The model was created in 1931 by a community foundation to encourage giving and engage donors.
 It’s true that DAFs do offer donors tax benefits—much like other charitable contributions made directly to other non-profit organizations.
 And, like a one-time gift to a non-profit, once a DAF is established, the asset now legally and irrevocably belongs to the foundation or financial institution.
 In short, no one establishes a DAF and walks away richer.
 That money can never be used for personal benefit and is committed to serve charitable needs—which is great for our region.

 DAFs are one of the prime vehicles for donor giving among the 750+ community foundations in the United States.
-Here at the Community Foundation of Western Massachusetts (CFWM), DAFs account for about 200 of over 500 we administer.
-In 2018-2018, CFWM granted out $9.7M to non-profit organizations and for college scholarships and interest-free loans. $4.5M (46%) of these grants came from recommendations made from DAFs.
+Here at the Community Foundation of Western Massachusetts (CFWM), DAFs account for about 200 of over 500 funds we administer.
+In 2017-2018, CFWM granted out $9.7M to non-profit organizations and for college scholarships and interest-free loans. $4.5M (46%) of these grants came from recommendations made from DAFs.
 DAFs are integral to how we facilitate generosity—and improve the quality of life for people in the Pioneer Valley.

 To be frank, there are concerns about how DAFs are administered through commercial charities sponsored by financial firms.
 In the world of philanthropy, professional advisors should not receive bonuses when their clients establish a charitable fund, but it can happen with some of the commercial gift funds.
 At CFWM, we do not participate in this practice, and view it as unethical.
 Furthermore, there’s good reason to closely examine the potential conflict of interest between a commercial charity and its financial parent.
 But these concerns should not reflect on the legitimacy and value of the DAF as a vehicle to promote more giving in this community—or the reality of how DAFs function at most community foundations.